CoLRev-Environment/colrev/docs/source/index.rst

    colrev status

 The status command displays the current state of the review and guides you to the next steps (`CoLRev operations <guides/manual.html>`_).
-After each operation, `check the changes <guides/manual.html#analyze-changes>`_ to complete the three-step cycle:
+After each operation, `validate the changes <guides/manual/1_workflow.html#colrev-validate>`_ to complete the three-step cycle:

 .. figure:: ../figures/workflow.svg
    :width: 600